JoshJHaines/animal-router-hw/README.md

 - [ ] create a Put request to update the animalName using ID params.
 If successfully updated the name, your program should tell the user that successfully updated and send back the updated animal object.
 If the animal doesnt exists it should tell the user animal doesnt exists please check your spelling

 - [ ] create a delete request to delete the animalName using animalName params.
 If successfully deleted, your program should tell the user that successfully deleted the animal, and returns the deleted animal to the user. create a Put request to update the animalName using params.
 If successfully updated the name, your program should tell the user that successfully updated and send back the updated animal object.
-If the animal doesnt exists it should tell the user animal doesnt exists please check your spelling
+If the animal doesn't exists it should tell the user animal doesnt exists please check your spelling
+  - [x] No input, return error
+  - [x] Wrong input, return error
+  - [ ] deletes named animal, states successfully deleted

 - [ ] create a delete request to delete the animalName using ID params.
 If successfully deleted, your program should tell the user that successfully deleted the animal, and returns the deleted animal to the user. create a Put request to update the animalName using params.
 If successfully updated the name, your program should tell the user that successfully updated and send back the updated animal object.
 If the animal doesnt exists it should tell the user animal doesnt exists please check your spelling
+    - [x] No input, return error
+    - [x] Wrong input, return error
+    - [ ] deletes named animal, states successfully deleted